jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 ```

 ## Registered Breeder
 The design expands to include `RegisteredBreeder`.
 It is a Prototye Registry.
-Contemplated naming it `RegisteredShapeBreeder`, but this felt too long.
+I contemplated naming it `RegisteredShapeBreeder`, but this felt too long.
 Maybe `RegisteredShape` would be a better name.
 Naming things is hard.

-It throws an exception if a breeder is not found.
-It does not protect against duplicate names. **Maybe it should**
+It throws an exception if a breeder is not found, and it also throws an exception if a newly `RegisteredBreeder` use the same key of an existing `RegisteredBreeder`.

 <img src="/assets/Prototype6.png" alt="PowerPoint Slides"  width = "30%" align="center" style="padding-right: 35px;">